 The Libris Awards recognize the extraordinary professionals who deliver great books to Canadian readers.
 They are nominated and voted on by members of the Canadian bookselling community.
 The Libris Awards honour the outstanding achievements made by authors and editors, sales reps and distributors, booksellers and publishers.

-Nominations are now being submitted by our bookseller members for the 2014 awards.
 The winners will be announced on Monday, June 2 2014.
-Cast your nominations now and Register to reserve your tickets!
+Register to reserve your tickets!